-- Windows 7 Professional Service Pack 1 - Windows 7 Enterprise Service Pack 1 - Windows Server 2008 R2 (ARM Compiler 5 toolchain only) - Windows Server 2012 (ARM Compiler 5 and 6 toolchains only) - Red Hat Enterprise Linux 5 Desktop with Workstation option - Red Hat Enterprise Linux 6 Workstation - Ubuntu Desktop Edition 12.04 LTS. - Ubuntu Desktop Edition 14.04 LTS (64-bit only).
+- Windows 7 Professional Service Pack 1 - Windows 7 Enterprise Service Pack 1 - Windows 8 (64-bit only) (ARM Compiler 5 and 6 toolchains only) - Windows Server 2008 R2 (ARM Compiler 5 toolchain only) - Windows Server 2012 (ARM Compiler 5 and 6 toolchains only) - Red Hat Enterprise Linux 6 Workstation - Ubuntu Desktop Edition 12.04 LTS. - Ubuntu Desktop Edition 14.04 LTS (64-bit only).

-Deprecated platforms in this release:

-• Windows XP Professional Service Pack 3 (32-bit only).

--- Note -

-ARM Compiler 6 is only supported on 64-bit host platforms and is only supplied with the 64-bit version of DS-5.
+Deprecated platforms: Red Hat Enterprise Linux 5 Desktop with Workstation option.
+Note The 64-bit installation package of DS-5 includes ARM Compiler 6.
+The 32-bit installation package of DS-5 does not currently include ARM Compiler 6.
+For 32-bit installations of DS-5, you can download ARM Compiler 6 from http://ds.arm.com/downloads/compilers/ .
 DS-5 can coexist with ARM RVDS if they are installed into separate directories.
 Multiple versions of DS-5 cannot coexist on the same Windows host machine.

-All line drawings in the online help use SVG format.
+Note All line drawings in the online help use SVG format.
 To view these graphics, your browser must support the SVG format.

-3.1.2 Debug system requirements

-Android and ARM Linux application debug require gdbserver to be available on your target.
+3.1.2 Debug system requirements Android and ARM Linux application debug require gdbserver to be available on your target.
 The recommended version of gdbserver is 7.0 or later.
-Executables for ARM Linux and Android that are compatible with DS-5 Debugger are provided in the install_directory/DS-5/arm directory.
-You can locate these files by selecting Help > ARM Extras... from the main menu.

-DS-5 Debugger is unable to provide reliable multi-threaded debug support with gdbserver versions prior to 6.8.
+Executables for ARM Linux and Android that are compatible with DS-5 Debugger are provided in the install_directory/arm directory.
+You can locate these files by selecting Help > ARM Extras from the main menu.
+Note DS-5 Debugger is unable to provide reliable multi-threaded debug support with gdbserver versions prior to 6.8.
+DS-5 Debugger is unable to provide reliable multi-threaded debug support with gdbserver version

-ARM DUI0478T

-Android and Linux application rewind require undodb-server to be available on your target.
+Linux application rewind requires undodb-server on your target.
 DS-5 Debugger copies undodb-server to the target for you in the Download and Debug connection type, but for all other connection types, you must copy it yourself.
-The undodb-server binary is located in the install_directoryDS-5\arm\undodb\linux directory within your installation.
+The undodb-server binary is located in the install_directory\arm \undodb\linux directory within your installation.